pololu/pololu-tic-software/README.md

 - 1.8.0 (2019-09-16):
   - Added support for the Tic 36v4.
 - 1.7.0 (2019-01-31):
-  - Added support for the Tic N825.
+  - Added support for the Tic T249 and Tic N825.
   - Added support for the new features in firmware version 1.06: limit switches, the "Go home" command, automatic homing, 14-bit serial device numbers, alternative serial device numbers,